Colinm9361/sep10-freedom-project/prep/presentation.md

 * Explain how it relates to my project.

 ## Process
 * Show my wireframe, some code behind HTML, and Aframe, and explain how and what I did.
+My HTML (and CSS) to how I was able to align some of the titles and cards.
+And my Aframe machine, and how I organised everything into chunks.
 * Showcase blogs and planning sheets to explain how I arrive to where I am.
-Show

 ## Conclusion
 *  Summarise what my project is one last time.